Important updates for practitioners

 - Insolvency Practice Rules (Bankruptcy) 2016 (the Rules)

-2.2 The Act, Schedule, Regulations and Rules impose a range of duties on personal insolvency practitioners which require their independence.
+2.2 The Act, Schedule, Regulations and Rules impose a range of duties on personal insolvency practitioners which require them to act independently.

 Standards for registered trustees